binomialstew/homebridge-braava/README.md

 - battery level (with low battery warning)
 - tank level indication (uses FilterMaintenance Service for now until a Tank Service is available)
 - pad type and status indication
+- ordered/unordered clean of specific rooms

 ### Fork:
-This plugin is forked from and slightly modified from:
+This plugin was initially forked from:
 https://github.com/stvmallen/homebridge-roomba-stv

 Thanks to [@esteban-mallen](https://github.com/stvmallen)